 TL;DR — which software wins for self-managing landlords with 1–20 properties?

 FixRoute.
-It is the only tool purpose-built for the self-managing landlord repair loop: tenant reports via web link, landlord assigns contractor, contractor accepts via web link.
+It is purpose-built specifically for the self-managing landlord repair loop: a tenant reports via a web link, the landlord assigns a contractor, the contractor accepts via a web link.
 No app or account required for tenants or contractors.
-Flat £19/month — not per property.
-Setup in 2 minutes.
+It's one flat £19/month for any number of properties, with no charge per repair, per contractor or per ticket.
+Setup takes about 2 minutes.

-For letting agencies managing 50+ units, Fixflo is the category leader.
-For landlords who need full property management including rent collection, Arthur Online covers more ground.
-For accounting-first landlords, Landlord Studio handles finances but its maintenance module is shallow.
+For letting agencies managing 50 or more units, Fixflo is a market-leading maintenance platform.
+If you need full property management with rent collection, Arthur Online covers more ground.
+For accounting-first landlords, Landlord Studio is strong on finances, though its maintenance features are lighter.

 FixRoute — best for self-managing landlords (1–20 properties)

 FixRoute is property repair management software built specifically for self-managing UK landlords with 1–20 properties.
-It costs £19/month flat — not per property — with a 14-day free trial and no credit card required.
+It's one flat £19/month (or £190/year — two months free) covering any number of properties, with no tiers and no per-property fees, plus a 14-day free trial and no credit card required.

-The core workflow: tenants report repairs via a permanent web link (no app, no account, no friction); landlords triage and assign from a single dashboard; contractors receive scoped job links by email with full job details — no login, no setup.
-Every action is timestamped for Section 11 compliance and deposit disputes.
+Here is the core workflow.
+Tenants report repairs through a permanent web link, with no app, account or friction.
+You triage and assign from a single dashboard.
+Contractors get a scoped job link by email with the full job details, so there is no login and no setup at their end.
+Every action is timestamped, which helps with Section 11 record-keeping and deposit disputes.

-Setup takes 2 minutes: add a property, copy the tenant link, done.
-FixRoute is not a full property management suite — it does one job and does it completely.
+Setup takes about 2 minutes: add a property, copy the tenant link, done.
+FixRoute is not a full property management suite.
+It does one job and finishes it.

 Fixflo — best for letting agencies (50+ units)